MrAlexSee/sopang/README.md

 * For the 2nd segment, `CG` is associated with sources `0` and `2`, `N` with source `3`, and `TT` (the reference sequence) is associated with the remaining source `1`.

 In every segment, each variant is associated with some sources.
 Moreover, each source must be associated with exactly one variant from every segment.
-The format of the sources data was described in such a way as to be consistent with the ED text, that is, it also consists of curly braces and commas as delimiters.
+The proposed format of the sources data was described in such a way as to be consistent with the ED text, that is, it also consists of curly braces and commas as delimiters.
+Other formats could be also defined.
 We choose the following naming convention: `.eds` for ED text and `.edss` for the corresponding sources file.
 In order to use SOPanG for matching with sources, supply the path to the sources file in the format described above via the parameter `-S`.